MBalazs8796/szamitogepes_latas_2022/orbslam_driver/README.md

 ## Instructions

 1. Create a folder named 'vids' next to the driver.py, and put the test videos inside the folder
-2. Run the driver with Docker to use orbslam.
+2. Build Docker images.
+Run this on first run and if Dockerfile, C++ code or Pipfile changes.

     ```sh
+    DOCKER_BUILDKIT=1 docker compose build
+    ```

+3. Run the driver with Docker to use orbslam.

+    ```sh
     xhost +
-    DOCKER_BUILDKIT=1 docker compose build

     # ORBSLAM2 with nvidea gpu
     docker compose run --rm orbslam python3 driver.py -c <config file path inside orbslam_driver directory>